Samsung Refrigerator Error Codes

 46C, 46EMain PCB <=> I/O Expander Communication ErrorInternal main PCB communication error1.
 Replace the main PCB (as per original text’s sole solution).

-52C, 52EMain WIFI Module Communication ErrorFaulty WiFi Module, Main PCB issue1.
-Check for disconnected or shorted wires between main PCB and WiFi PCB.
-2. Check for 12Vdc at the WIFI module; if absent, replace main PCB.
-3. Replace the WIFI module.
+52C, 52EMain Wi-Fi Module Communication ErrorFaulty WiFi Module, Main PCB issue1.
+Check for disconnected or shorted wires between the main PCB and the WiFi PCB.
+2. Check for 12VDC at the WiFi module; if absent, replace the main PCB.
+3. Replace the Wi-Fi module.

 Compressor & Inverter Errors

 81C, 81ECompressor Starting Failure (Inverter LED Blinks 1x)Faulty harness connector, Faulty inverter PCB, Faulty compressor1.
 Power cycle unit (unplug 10 min).
-2. Check for short between compressor terminals.
-3. Check for short between IPM legs.
+2. Check for shorts between compressor terminals.
+3. Check for shorts between IPM legs.
 4. Check inverter PCB soldering.
 5. Check compressor & cycle (compressor stops immediately, waits 5 min).
 6. Replace inverter board or compressor if needed.

 82C, 82ECompressor IPM Fault (Inverter LED Blinks 2x)Compressor IPM failure detected, Faulty inverter board, Faulty compressor1.
-Check for short between compressor U/V/W and inverter PCB.
-2. Check for short between IPM pins.
+Check for shorts between compressor U/V/W and inverter PCB.
+2. Check for shorts between IPM pins.
 3. Check compressor & cycle (wait 5 min after replacing/resetting inverter).
 4. Replace inverter board or compressor if needed.

-84C, 84ECompressor Motor Restriction (Inverter LED Blinks 4x)Compressor restricted > 5 sec, Compressor runs < 1000 rpm > 5 sec, Faulty inverter board, Faulty compressor1.
+84C, 84ECompressor Motor Restriction (Inverter LED Blinks 4x)Compressor restricted > 5 sec, The compressor runs at < 1000 rpm > for 5 sec.
+Faulty inverter board, Faulty compressor1.
 Check inverter PCB connector.
 2. Check compressor & cycle (wait 5 min after replacing/resetting inverter).
 3. Replace inverter board or compressor if needed.

 85C, 85ELow Voltage Compressor (Inverter LED Blinks 5x)Low voltage detected at compressor, Faulty inverter board, Faulty compressor1.
 Check inverter connector.
 2. Check compressor & cycle (wait 5 min after replacing/resetting inverter).
 3. Replace inverter board or compressor if needed.